ArenKDesai/Aren-s-Notes/Big Data Systems/HBase & Cassandra Query Language.md

 2. Determine a number of hash functions
 3. Get the results of the hash functions on X (the data)
 4. Check the resulting locations for 1s.
 If all hash locations return 0, the item is not in the set.
-However, if the
+However, if any (or even all) of the hash locations return 1, then the

 ## Worksheet
 Token Map: